lucia2007/tennis_buddies/README.md

 - Also add the `CLOUDINARY_URL`, `DATABASE_URL` and the `SECRET_KEY`.
 The values are identical to those entered into the `env.py` file.

-- We need `DISABLE_COLLECTSTATIC` variable only for the initial deployment, later this variable must be removed.
+- `DISABLE_COLLECTSTATIC` variable is needed only for the initial deployment, later this variable must be removed.

 <details><summary><b>Config Vars</b></summary>